attila-lendvai/maru/README.this-stage.md

 ## Reason for the new stage

 To eliminate modules.
-This opens up the possibility to relatively easily bootstral this stage using `eval.c` with a few additions like the `--define` command line argument.
+This opens up the possibility to relatively easily bootstrap this stage using `eval.c` with a few additions like the `--define` command line argument.

 ## Assorted changes